 Last modified on 21 April 2018 12:56 AM

 You need to update the Domain Name Service (DNS) records of your domain in order to use StartMail.
 You have to configure this in the management console of your domain host, not in the StartMail Business menu.

 Every domain host can use a slightly varying way to manage DNS records, so we can only provide general information about how to set it up.
 Ask for assistance at your host if you do not know how to manage your DNS settings.

 To receive and send mail using StartMail you'll have to add or replace three additional records.

-Some DNS services provide special Record Types for SPF and DKIM.
-As those are not recognised by all servers, those should not be used.
+Some DNS services provide special Record Types for SPF.
+As this record type is not recognised by all servers, it should not be used.

 Setting up the DNS Records

 If you are setting up a subdomain, please consult [subdomain setup page]